hiroCat/githubGateKeeperApp/README.md

-You can use this GitHub App template code as a foundation to create any GitHub App you'd like.
-You can learn how to configure a template GitHub App by following the "[Setting up your development environment](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/)" quickstart guide on developer.github.com.
+Using the GitHub App template as a base I created this simple app that installed on a repo allows you to put a mandatory step and wait for the builds triggered to pass to be able to merge

 ## Install

-To run the code, make sure you have [Bundler](http://gembundler.com/) installed; then enter `bundle install` on the command line.
+`bundle install`

 ## Set environment variables